 262 Edgewood Ave.
 NE, Atlanta, 404-996-6159.

 Stepping into the BQE Restaurant & Lounge takes you back to a New Orleans speakeasy with modern day fixings.
-The restaurant serves breakfast, lunch, dinner and brunch on Saturday and Sunday.
+The restaurant serves breakfast, lunch, dinner and brunch on Wednesday through Sunday.
 Innovative dishes worth trying at the lounge are the red velvet chicken and waffles and The Edgewood turkey burger.